World Heritage Maker: Overview

 WHM 1.0 is a rendering engine that requires a database consisting of images and their virtual replicas as video, animation, multimedia or other 2D or 3D objects.
 The software uses the Vuforia database.
-The program interface enables automatic start up (after image recognition) or with the play/stop button; make transparency background (via alpha channel, blue or green), setup the angle at which the video to "save yourself" sitting in relation to the image, depending on whether the so-called print markers are positioned horizontally (as in all printed products) or at another angle for external entities to vertically mounted panels, posters, etc.
+The program interface enables automatic startup (after image recognition) or with the play/stop button; make transparency background (via alpha channel, blue or green), set up the angle at which the video to "save yourself" sitting in relation to the image, depending on whether the so-called print markers are positioned horizontally (as in all printed products) or at another angle for external entities to vertically mounted panels, posters, etc.

 Academic and stand-alone versions of WHM are also available.
 In the first version uses Vuforia system for image recognition (print markers or real images).
 After the lineup, WHM returns the virtual answer - other images, animations (2D and 3D), video or multimedia (online, if you have a Wi-Fi connection or offline).
 Software enables automatic start up (after image recognition) or with the play/stop button; you can make transparency background (via alpha channel, blue or green - important in 3D modeling); can to set the angle at which the video to "save yourself" sitting in relation to the image, depending on whether the so-called print markers are positioned horizontally (as in all printed products) or at another angle for external entities to vertically mounted panels, posters, etc. If an added 3D image or animation, the choice of angle positioning of the ratio between horizontal and vertical object virtual comment creates a very interesting effect.
 A new option allows the creation of Interactive AR application with Multiscreen mode.